facebook preview

 Investing in Offshore Funds

-The point is, there are numerous opportunities for equity and debt investments outside one’s own domestic markets.
+There are numerous opportunities for equity and debt investments outside one’s own domestic markets.
 At Dry Associates, we are constantly reviewing these opportunities on behalf of our clients.

 Mutual funds and unit trusts are the most common way for investors to invest in the global marketplace.
-These collective investment vehicles pool investors’ funds and invest them in stocks and bonds in off-shore (foreign) markets.
-A fund manager makes the investment decisions, custodians hold title to the securities and trustees or independent board directors ensure that the funds are invested in conformity with laid out investment guidelines.
-These funds are typically “open-ended” which means that the amount of money the fund manager has to invest rises and falls as investors purchase additional units in the fund or sell units in the fund respectively.
+These collective investment vehicles pool investors’ funds and invest them in stocks and bonds in offshore (foreign) markets.
+A fund manager makes the investment decisions, custodians hold title to the securities, and trustees or independent board directors ensure that the funds are invested in conformity with laid-out investment guidelines.
+These funds are typically “open-ended,” which means that the amount of money the fund manager has to invest rises and falls as investors purchase additional units in the fund or sell units in the fund, respectively.

-For example…?
+For example…

-Franklin Templeton is a good example of an off-shore fund manager.
+Franklin Templeton is a good example of an offshore fund manager.
 An early pioneer in international investing, Sir John Templeton established his Global Fund in 1953.
-The investment philosophy of Franklin Templeton is value oriented meaning it seeks out undervalued securities.
-It then holds them for long periods of time typically 5 years or more before selling them when they are considered fully valued.
-This value approach to investing contrasts with index investing where the fund manager invests in a portfolio of securities that mimic broad market indexes.
-It also differs from growth oriented fund managers who invest in what they consider outstanding fast growing stocks.
+The investment philosophy of Franklin Templeton is value-oriented, meaning it seeks out undervalued securities.
+It then holds them for long periods of time—typically 5 years or more—before selling them when they are considered fully valued.
+This value approach to investing contrasts with index investing, where the fund manager invests in a portfolio of securities that mimic broad market indexes.
+It also differs from growth-oriented fund managers who invest in what they consider outstanding fast-growing stocks.

-Franklin Templeton currently manages some $1.4 trillion and has 64 offices worldwide.
+Franklin Templeton currently manages some $1.58 trillion and has 80+ offices worldwide.
 Many of these offices are in emerging market countries.
 Franklin Templeton offers some 50 different funds in Africa.

-Some of the emerging market and developed country funds managed by Franklin Templeton that we are currently recommending can be viewed on Dry Associates weekly report.
+Some of the emerging market and developed country funds managed by Franklin Templeton that we are currently recommending can be viewed on Dry Associates’ weekly report.

 Dry Associates has been representing Franklin Templeton Investments in Kenya since 2001.